Fraser Kershaw

-Fraser Hart Kershaw Jr. is an American activist from the Virgin Islands in the clean water movement throughout the United States and Latin America.
-He made his television debut acting as multiple characters in the 2016 televised international feature film Behind the Water.
+Fraser Hart Kershaw Jr. is a humanitarian, filmmaker and soccer manager, known primarily for his work raising awareness about global water issues.
+He has been involved in producing and starring in documentaries that focus on water access and sanitation, advocating for clean water projects that blend social causes with his creative pursuits.
+He is also recognized for his charitable efforts, working with organizations to promote sustainable water solutions in developing countries.
+He made his television debut acting in the 2016 televised international feature film Behind the Water.
 He was a figure in the new industry of filmmaking for the U.S. Virgin Islands.
-On 26 January 2021, Kershaw was announced as the head coach of the men's soccer program at the Pennsylvania State University, Altoona in the United States.
+On January 26, 2021, Kershaw was announced as the head coach of the men's soccer program at Penn State University in the United States.
+Kershaw continued a century-long legacy of soccer coaching starting in Altoona, Pennsylvania.

-Early life and Fútbol
+Early life

-From an early age Kershaw grew up playing under premiere youth teams.
-Kershaw grew up with the game playing internationally.
-Throughout his career playing in the United States, The Virgin Islands, Europe and Latin America.
+Kershaw grew up playing the game internationally.
+Throughout his career playing in United States, The Virgin Islands, Europe, and Latin America.
 Kershaw spent his late teens on the island of St. John, Virgin Islands.
-On the island, Kershaw would carry a five-gallon tank of drinking water for several blocks up a steep hill in 100-degree heat to his home.
+On the island, Kershaw would carry a five-gallon tank of water for several blocks up a steep hill in 100 °F heat to his home.
 His mother worked as a medical missionary in natural disasters in Latin America.
 In 2006, Kershaw relocated to the city of Morelia, in the country of Mexico.
-His father from the Caribbean was a landscaper and artist.
+His father from the Caribbean became an landscaper and artist near Penn State University in The United States.

-Biography

-2014–2019: Breakthrough
+Film career

-On 19 July 2014 The Sacramento Observer announced Kershaw and National Geographic's Doug Clevenger in the capital of California to showcase a televised portion of a new film about water.
+On July 19, 2014, The Sacramento Observer announced Kershaw and National Geographic's Doug Clevenger in the capital of California to showcase a televised portion of a new film about water.
 When Kershaw appeared on AT&T he stated the global water problem could be solved one town at a time.
 Premiering on earth day 2016 Caribbean Entertainment Magazine stated Kershaw's film, Behind the Water, reached every territory in the Caribbean, Canada, the UK and the northeast United States.
 He hosted the 2016 televised feature film Behind the Water.
+Film Works TV showcased Kershaw working within the industry alongside actor Tim Russ.
 Kershaw and musician Brent Kutzle from OneRepublic collaborate on the musical score for the film.
 Film Score Monthly, magazine showcased the score to incorporate a blend of strings and bass.